Office Closed from 12:30-2:30 on Wednesday, July 30

 The Office of Financial Aid will be closed to visitors and callers from 12:30-2:30 on Wednesday, July 30 for a Georgetown Law community event.
 Thank you for your understanding.

-Prospective Students May Now Complete the FAFSA and Need Access
+Prospective Students May Now Complete All Steps in the Financial Aid Applications

 Georgetown Law Quadruples Yellow Ribbon Support to Veterans

 Because of the generous support from its donors, Georgetown Law is proud to dramatically expand its assistance to student-veterans.
 Beginning in the Fall 2013 semester, Georgetown Law will provide up to $10,000 per year to eligible degree-seeking veteran students as part of the VA's Yellow Ribbon program.
 This amount will be matched by the VA to total up to $20,000 per year and is in addition to other possible Post-9/11 GI Bill benefits for which our veteran students may be eligible.
 A typical, fully-eligible Georgetown Law veteran student is expected to receive through these programs up to approximately $39,000 per year in tuition reduction.

 Georgetown Law's Office of Financial Aid is proud to provide students, prospective students and alumni with the highest level of professional service and counseling.
 Our staff does more than just process loans and other aid -- we are available to help answer almost any financial-related question you may have.